Liozou/OOPSLA-18-Julia-Overview-Artifact/README.md

 * `jsshooutout` for Javascript benchmarks
 * `pyshootout` for Python benchmarks
 * `results` for the data in the figure as well as the scripts to generate the figure from the paper.

-Untyped Julia benchmarks are supplemental to the data in the paper.

-#### Running

 Each language's benchmark suite has its own target, and the default target is the Julia benchmark.
 Available targets are: